 I have been writing, editing, and occasionally self-publishing since I was a kid.
 When I was really young, I used to pretend I was a newspaper reporter, just like in the detective movies on TV.
 In the basement I'd set up a table with my mom's manual typewriter on it, clamber up to remove the shade from the ceiling light (reporters always write under a bare bulb), and dangling from my mouth was a "cigarette" (actually a building block or pencil).

 Eventually, I actually learned how to write.
 Over the years, this has run the gamut: my high school's newspaper, punk and underground zines, long-form journalism on politics and national security, scripts for film and performance, press releases, program notes, arts history, blogging, technical writing, documentation, songs, reviews, and all kinds of crap.
-(And as an editor, I would never let you get away with that last sentence.)

 Below you will find some samples of some of my more recent stuff.